 - How fast the snake grows.
 The more your ball python eats, the faster it’ll grow.
 If it’s a good eater, it will shed more often than a ball python that eats less often.
 Also, some snakes will naturally grow faster than others, regardless of how often they eat.
 It’s all down to genetics.

 Juvenile ball pythons (under 1-year-old) tend to shed quite regularly.
-If you’re wondering “why is my ball python shedding so much?” it’s probably due to its age.
-Up until your ball python is around a year old, it’ll probably shed once every 3-4 weeks.
+If you’re wondering: “why is my ball python shedding so much?” it’s probably due to her age.
+Up until your ball python is around a year old, it’ll perhaps shed once every 3-4 weeks.